igorfaria/CSSTool/docs/index.md

 #### Method save(*$cssFilepath*)
 ***$cssFilepath***: string with pathname to the output file

-Used to save a file with the CSS defined in the object.
+It's used to save a file with the CSS defined in the object.

 Saving into a file: